LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 You don't manually deploy a survey bot.
 When LivePerson enables this feature for your brand, this deploys the underlying system connector that is used.
 Therefore, **as soon as you create the survey bot and assign it a skill, the bot is active and can receive conversations.**

-Typically, brands don't develop in their Production environments, but if you do, for this reason, it's recommended that you assign to the survey bot a "test" skill that isn't used in a production campaign and use that to validate the bot before assigning a production skill.
+Typically, brands don't develop in their Production environments, but if you do, for this reason, it's recommended that you assign to the survey bot a "test" skill that isn't used in a production campaign and use that to validate the bot before assigning it a production skill.

 #### How do I disable a survey bot?